yotarazona/README.md/README.md

 I am a PhD student at the University of Coimbra, Portugal.
 My PhD project: "Investigating the Atmospheric Impact of Disturbances in Land Cover: A Study of Precipitation and Temperature Changes in post-fire landscapes."

-I studied a master in Remote Sensing and GIS at the Autonomous University of Barcelona, Spain.
-Geographer Engineer by the National University of San Marcos, Peru.
-Although my research area is focused to the field of forest disturbance mapping with optical an radar thecnology, I am open to work and research in different remote sensing domains including vegetation analysis, climate change, to name a few.
+Since my undergraduate studies, I have shown great interest in two aspects: i) numbers, and ii) how space technology through Remote Sensing is able to record information from the earth's surface.
 Radar remote sensing fanatic! :grimacing:.

 ## Research areas